newrelic/entity-definitions/README.md

 ##### Tags

-When synthesizing an entitym we add some tags to it by default based on telemetry attributes and others based on the entity synthesis rules.
+When synthesizing an entity we add some tags to it by default based on telemetry attributes and others based on the entity synthesis rules.

 ###### Default tags

 We convert any telemetry attribute prefixed with `tags.` into an entity tag (e.g. `tags.clusterName` becomes a tag `clusterName`).

 If a rule-defined tag and a default tag result in the same entity tag name, the value of the default tag will be used.

+In either case the resulting entity tag name can't be one of our reserved tags:
+- name
+- guid
+- account
+- accountId
+- trustedAccountId

 ###### Rule-defined tags